 "Unfortunately, the poor woman truly had been cooking dinner barefoot when a large pot of oil she was using for frying splashed hot oil onto her feet as she was moving it," he said.
 "It had required a trip to the emergency room and the application of some bandages."

 Unfortunately, that was just the first of the food-related injuries to befall this employee.

 "It wasn't too long after that she called in sick on another Monday," Pummell said.
-"She'd slipped on a banana peel and had a bad back,"
+"She'd slipped on a banana peel and had a bad back."

-BJ Enoch, vice president of enterprise accounts for SocialSEO, said on the morning of an important client meeting one of his team members texted that they weren't going to be able to make it in that morning because they were stuck in traffic after someone hit a deer and their car had caught on fire.
+BJ Enoch, vice president of enterprise accounts for SocialSEO, said that on the morning of an important client meeting, one of his team members texted that he couldn't make it in that morning because he was stuck in traffic after someone hit a deer and their car had caught on fire.

 "I'd never had a reason to doubt this team member before and wanted to give him the benefit of the doubt, but this was just a bit too much," Enoch said.

-"We chalked it up as uncontrollable and he made the hours up," Enoch said.
+"We chalked it up as uncontrollable, and he made the hours up," Enoch said.

 Shawn Breyer, owner of Sell My House Fast Atlanta, said he had an employee take off for their dog's birthday because they had to get the party ready.

 "As weird as the idea was, they brought in pictures from the party," Breyer said.
 "They had invited all of their friends and dogs over to the house and actually threw a party."